 - Prepare all the kachori in the same way.

 - Heat oil in a frying pan on low flame.

-- When oil is hot, gently add the kachori.
-Seeing how much space you have in the pan, add more kachori one at a time & keep turning them..After they are half done, now switch to medium flame until they are evenly fried until light brown in color.
+- When the oil is hot, gently add the kachori.
+Seeing how much space you have in the pan, add more kachori one at a time & keep turning them..After they are half done, now switch to medium flame until they are evenly fried until light brown in colour.